tezzutezzu/openFrameworks/docs/osx.md

 OS X
 ====
-To use openFrameworks with OS X, you need to have Xcode installed.
+To use openFrameworks with OS X, you need to have Xcode 4+ installed.

 ##Installing Xcode
+Download Xcode from the App Store the install the command line tools
 - Command line tools (xcode-select -install)

 ##Running the examples

-##Using addons
+##Including addons to your project
+1. Right click the "addons" group in your project
+2. Select New Group
+3. Name the group whatever the addon is
+4. Drag the 'src' or 'libs' folder in the newly created group from the Finder

 Common issues